lucydot/ChooChoo/docs/instructors/setup.md

 ## 7. Share documentation

-Although some students will be comfortable using ChooChoo with minimal support or documentation, some may benefit from a walkthrough type tutorial.
+Although some students will be comfortable using ChooChoo with minimal support or documentation, some may benefit from a walkthrough tutorial.
 We suggest sharing the link to the [student documentation](./student/setup.md) on your course webpage(s) and communication channels.
 In addition, we encourage you to do a live walkthrough of the steps contained in [student setup](./student/setup.md) and [student basic usage](./student/basic.md).